 But when you factor in the fees, your returns may lag behind standard market indicators like the S&P 500.

-Acorns offers two tiers of service ($3 and $5 per month), with each of them unlocking more of Acorn’s products.
+Acorns offers three tiers of service ($3, $5 or $9 per month), with each of them unlocking more of Acorn’s products.
 Those products include retirement (IRA) and checking account options.
 Even at $3 per month, that’s quite a hefty fee as a percentage of your portfolio if you have only a few hundred (or even a few thousand) dollars under Acorns management.

 Robinhood Explained: What’s Different?